PatrickBaus/pyAsyncHP3478A/README.md

 ```python
    async def connect()
 ```
 Connect to the GPIB device.
-This function must be called from the loop and does all the setup of the GPIB adapter and the DMM.
+This function must be called from the loop and does all the setup of the GPIB adapter and the instrument.

 ```python
    async def disconnect()
 ```
-Disconnect from the device and clean up.
+Disconnect from the instrument and clean up.
 This call will also automatically remove the local lockout if set.

 ```python
    async def read(length=None)
 ```
-Read the device buffer.
+Read the instrument buffer.

 ___Arguments___
 * `length` [int] : optional.
 The number of bytes to be read.
 If no length is given, read until the line terminator `\n`.